Architecture of Chennai: Post-Independence

 After Independence, the city witnessed a rise in the Modernism style of architecture.
 The completion of the LIC Building in 1959, the tallest building in the country at that time, marked the transition from lime-and-brick construction to concrete columns in the region.
 The presence of the weather radar at the Chennai Port, however, prohibited the construction of buildings taller than 60 m around a radius of 10 km.
-The floor-area ratio (FAR) in the central business district is also 1.5, much less than that of smaller cities of the country.
+The floor-area ratio (FAR) in the central business district was also 1.5 at that time, much less than that of smaller cities of the country.
 This resulted in the city expanding horizontally, unlike other metropolitan cities where vertical growth is prominent.
 On the contrary, the peripheral regions, especially on the southern and south-western sides, are experiencing vertical growth with the construction of buildings up to 50 floors.
 Within the downtown area, the 48-storied Highliving District Tower H remains the tallest building at 161 meters.